-It is an excellent example of a classic CV that can work whatever position you are applying for.
-Most employers like simple, conservative and smart CVs that include the necessary information they need just like this one offers.
-The only difference with the chronological is that after the career summary, it usually lists some of your main skills and then goes into work experience.
-But, this should depend on what’s most relevant to the job at hand.
+This is an excellent example of a classic CV that can work for whatever position you are applying for.
+Most employers like simple, conservative and smart CVs that include the necessary information they need; the only difference with the chronological CV is that, after the career summary, you might list some of your main skills and then focus on work experience.
+On the whole, though, this should depend on what’s more relevant to the job at hand.

 11. Career Change CV

 If you are writing a CV for a career change, it’s important to show employers that you know enough about the field you are getting into.
-A career summary or personal statement is ideal here because it briefly talks about your key skills, and expertise in the field showing employers that you understand what’s required of you.
-If you don’t have much experience though, it’s best to start off with your skills and education.
+A career summary or personal statement is ideal here because it briefly talks about your key skills and expertise in the field, immediately showing employers that you understand what’s required of you.
+If you don’t have much experience though, it’s perhaps better to start off with your skills and education.